Dogs and fur stains

 The chemistry of it all

 At the chemical level, red-brown fur staining is caused by a compound called porphyrin.
 Porphyrins are iron containing molecules produced when the body breaks down red blood cells.
 They are removed from the body primarily through faeces.
-However, porphyrin can also be excreted through tears, saliva, and urine.
-All dogs produce and excrete porphyrins, but porphyrin staining is of course more noticeable in dogs with white fur.

 Causes of fur staining